atozc/atozc/README.md

 - :books: Currently learning about the MERN stack by developing a notes web app.

-- :space_invader: In my free time, I like to play video games, play piano, read, and learn new topics.
+- :space_invader: In my free time, I like to play video games, play piano/guitar, read, and learn new topics.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-crystalatoz-blue?style=flat&logo=Linkedin&logoColor=white)]((https://www.linkedin.com/in/crystalatoz/))